pupilfirst/wd201-scripts/introduction-to-nodejs/github-how-to/README.md

 Now I can switch back to the terminal, and type in my username.
 When it asks for the password, I'll simply paste the copied value.
 Note that it won't show up on-screen - it's a common practice for password inputs to not show anything on-screen so as to avoid anyone looking over your shoulder from seeing your passwords.
 So just paste in the token, and press _Enter_.

-Now if we go to the repository on GitHub, and reload the page, we can see that the `hello-world` folder containing `package.json` and `index.js`, and the `.gitignore` file in the root of the course repo are all now on Github.
+Now if we go to the repository on GitHub, and reload the page, we can see that the `hello-world` folder containing `package.json` and `index.js`, and the `.gitignore` file in the root of the course repo are all now on GitHub.
 Now that we've connected these two repositories - the one on your system, and the one here in GitHub, it's much easier to push changes to the repository.

 > Run `code .` in the repo.